flimflam-austin/hugo-cms-test/content/quick_reads/20200423-4-22/index.md

 cards:
   - order: 0
     useCheckmark: false
-    body: |-
+    body: >-
-      # White House
-      COVID-19 Task Force

-      WHAT WE LEARNED TODAY
+      <div><h1>White House<br>COVID-19 Task Force</h1><p>WHAT WE LEARNED
+      TODAY</p></div>
     _key: fbeced73e0ad
   - order: 1
     useCheckmark: false
-    body: "## FALL FLU\n\n> “I didn’t say that this was going to be worse; I said it’s going to be more difficult and potentially complicated.”  \n  \nCDC Dir.
-Robert Redfield clarifying his concerns about the U.S. dealing with both flu & COVID-19 in the fall.\_He reiterated the need for Americans to get the flu vaccine.
-Dr. Fauci added that he's convinced we'll have COVID-19 in the fall, but that we'll be better prepared to contain it."
+    body: "<div><h2>FALL FLU</h2><blockquote>“I didn’t say that this was going to be worse; I said it’s going to be more difficult and potentially complicated.”<br><br>CDC Dir.
+Robert Redfield clarifying his concerns about the U.S. dealing with both flu &amp; COVID-19 in the fall.\_He reiterated the need for Americans to get the flu vaccine.
+Dr. Fauci added that he's convinced we'll have COVID-19 in the fall, but that we'll be better prepared to contain it.</blockquote></div>"
     _key: b811b07af836
   - order: 2
     useCheckmark: false
     body: >-
-      ## IMMIGRATION INTO U.S.

-      > “We want to take care of our citizens first.”
+      <div><h2>IMMIGRATION INTO U.S.</h2><blockquote>“We want to take care of

-      Pres.
+      our citizens first.”<br><br>Pres.
 Trump on his newly signed executive order mandating a 60-day immigration pause.
 The order only applies to immigrants outside the U.S. seeking green cards.
 Pres.
-Trump said the order will "ensure that unemployed Americans of all backgrounds will be first in line for jobs as our economy reopens" and preserve healthcare resources.
+Trump said the order will "ensure that unemployed Americans of all backgrounds will be first in line for jobs as our economy reopens" and preserve healthcare resources.</blockquote></div>
     _key: cd0d1c2e68db
   - order: 3
     useCheckmark: false
-    body: "## “REOPENING”\n\n> “The one way not to reopen the economy is to have rebound that we can’t take care of.”  \n  \nDr.
-Fauci pleading with America's leaders (and the American public) to carefully consider their reopening plans, and advising them to proceed in a careful and measured way.
-He emphasized the speed will be different for each community, and if we don't use caution step-by-step, there's\_a greater likelihood of \"a rebound we can't take care of.\""
+    body: "<div><h2>“REOPENING”</h2><blockquote>“The one way not to reopen the economy is to have rebound that we can’t take care of.”<br><br>Dr. Fauci pleading with America's leaders (and the American public) to carefully consider their reopening plans, and advising them to proceed in a careful and measured way.
+He emphasized the speed will be different for each community, and if we don't use caution step-by-step, there's\_a greater likelihood of \"a rebound we can't take care of.\"</blockquote></div>"
     _key: 168716a9036a
   - order: 4
     useCheckmark: true
     body: >-
-      ONE LAST THING: Dr. Fauci reiterated that although animals can get COVID-19, there's "no evidence that the virus is transmitted from a pet to a human."
+      <div><p>ONE LAST THING: Dr. Fauci reiterated that although animals can get
+      COVID-19, there's "no evidence that the virus is transmitted from a pet to a human."
 The Bronx Zoo reports eight felines have tested positive for COVID-19.
-Dr. Fauci said it's likely they were infected by a asymptomatic zoo keeper.
+Dr. Fauci said it's likely they were infected by a asymptomatic zoo keeper.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 0b5fe78eda3c